kanyaywaste/kanyaywaste/README.md

-practicing Human, Software Engineer and artist.
+practicing Human, Techie and Artist.